Commitment to Renewing Life

 Context

-Black liquor is a residue from pulp production, composed mainly of lignin and chemicals from the cooking stage.
-After burning the black liquor in the recovery boiler, the chemicals are returned to the production process, and the steam generated is sent to the turbogenerators to convert thermal energy into electricity.
-This is the main fuel used by Suzano for power generation, which is complemented by forest biomass, generating clean and renewable energy.
+After burning the black liquor in the recovery boiler, the chemical products that make it up are returned to the production process, and the steam generated from this burning is sent to the turbogenerators to convert thermal energy into electricity.

 Informations